-A cooperative arrangement exists with the University of Alabama in Huntsville, Athens State University, John C. Calhoun State Community College, Oakwood College and Alabama A&M University, whereby a student at any of the participating institutions may request permission to attend a class at one of the other schools.
+A cooperative arrangement exists with the University of Alabama in Huntsville, Athens State University, Oakwood College and Alabama A&M University, whereby a student at any of the participating institutions may request permission to attend a class at one of the other schools.
 Conditions governing the granting of permission include the following:

 - 1. The student must be enrolled full-time during the time he/she is participating in the Visiting Student Program. - 2.
 His or her total load must not exceed the established maximum number of hours established at the home school. - 3.
 The student must have an overall GPA of "C" or better. - 4.
-The course must be unavailable at the student's home institution at the desired time, due to a scheduling conflict. - 5.
+The course must be unavailable at the student's home institution during that term. - 5.
 The student's request must be approved by his/her advisor and other appropriate personnel. - 6.
 Permission of appropriate personnel at the visiting institution is required and will be dependent upon availability of space for the visitor after the school's own students are accommodated. - 7.
-Enrollment must be completed prior to the initial meeting of the class at the visiting institution. - 8.
-AAMU policies and regulations regarding course substitutions and transfer credits will be applied. - 9.
+Enrollment must be completed prior to the initial meeting of the class at the visiting institution. - 9.
 Grades earned as a visiting student are calculated into the GPA at the home institution. - 10.
-Courses taken under the Visiting Student Program cannot be counted as a repeated course at AAMU.
+Courses taken under the Visiting Student Program can be counted in the GPA as a repeated course at AAMU.

-In order to participate in this program, students must complete the Inter-Campus Visiting Student Form, which may be secured from the Office of the Registrar or on-line at www.aamu.edu.
+In order to participate in this program, students must complete the Inter-Campus Visiting Student Form, which may be secured from the Office of the Registrar or online at www.aamu.edu.